Woldingham Circular via Titsey Place walk

 1. For the main route take the public bridleway heading SE, the continuation of Pitchfont Lane from the top of the North Downs.
 Follow this broad tree-lined track for 750m, going under the M25 and crossing over the infant River Eden? just before reaching the B269.

 2. Cross this busy road with great care and take the lane opposite (Sandy Lane).
-In 400m, with an inconspicious waymarker post on the left, turn sharp right up some steps in the bank to emerge in the corner of a field.
+In 400m turn sharp right onto a signposted footpath, going up steps in the bank to emerge in the corner of a field.

 4. Go along this path, with the grounds of a large house “Hookwood” on the left.
 On the far side the path bends right and you go out through a wooden side gate.
 Follow a track and then a tarmac driveway down to Limpsfield's High Street by the Bull Inn.